Overview of Joseph Smith's Translations

 In the annotated essay above we look at sources that Joseph Smith likely pulled from when producing the Book of Abraham, but again this is a translation where we have the source material to compare to and Joseph Smith got it absolutely, undeniably wrong.
 The church itself admits that the papyrus fragments have nothing to do with Abraham and were dated 2,000 years after Abraham would have even lived, and that's not even getting into the problems with the translation itself.

-Please read our annotated Gospel Topics essay on the Book of Abraham if you're interested in more detail, but I believe for an overview this sums up Joseph Smith's ability to translate ancient Egyptian.
+Please read our overviews on the Book of Abraham if haven't before and you're interested in more detail, but I believe for an overview this sums up Joseph Smith's complete inability to translate ancient Egyptian.

 The Kinderhook Plates

-We cover the Kinderhook Plates in more detail in a previous post, but this is another area where Joseph Smith produced a translation even if a partial one.
+We cover the Kinderhook Plates in more detail in our last overview, but this is another area where Joseph Smith produced a translation even if a partial one.
 I would recommend that anyone unfamiliar with the Kinderhook Plates read that post because it will give many more details than this overview, but just to quickly cover Joseph Smith's translation:

 On April 16, 1843, Robert Wiley began his "dig" in Kinderhook, IL which uncovered the plates.
 A member of the church was there and "leaped for joy at the discovery" and the Times and Seasons noted that the Kinderhook Plates would "undoubtedly" prove the authenticity of the Book of Mormon.

 Two weeks later on May 1, William Clayton made a journal entry about the Kinderhook Pates: